sekyondaMeta/helion/docs/api/settings.md

 .. autoattribute:: Settings.static_shapes

    When enabled, tensor shapes are treated as compile-time constants for optimization.
 Default is ``True``.
-Set this to ``False`` if you need a single compiled kernel instance to serve many shape variants.
+   Set ``HELION_STATIC_SHAPES=0`` the default if you need a compiled kernel instance to serve many shape variants.
 ```

 ### Autotuning Settings